-The Asian & Pacific Islander Health Forum (APIAHF) influences policy, mobilizes communities, and strengthens programs and organizations to improve the health of Asian American, Native Hawaiian, and Pacific Islander (AA and NHPI) populations.
-Our values are respect, fairness, equity, and health justice for all.
-Founded in 1986, we advocate on issues critical to the health and well-being of our diverse and vibrant communities.
-We approach our work with the philosophy of coalition-building and developing capacity for AAs and NHPIs and in partnership with racially and ethnically diverse communities.
-APIAHF is based in Oakland, CA, and has an office in Washington, DC, which primarily focuses on policy and communications.
+The Asian & Pacific Islander American Health Forum (APIAHF) influences policy, mobilizes communities, and strengthens programs and organizations to improve the health of Asian American and Native Hawaiian/Pacific Islander (AA and NH/PI) populations.
+Founded in 1986, APIAHF advocates on issues critical to the health and well-being of our diverse and vibrant communities.
+We approach our work with the philosophy of coalition-building and developing capacity for AAs and NH/PIs and other, diverse racial/ethnic communities.
+APIAHF is based in Oakland, CA and has an office in Washington, DC, which primarily focuses on policy and communications.

 Reports to: Managing Director, COVID-19 Response